OpenF2/F2/docs/src/developing-f2-apps.md

 ### App HTML

 Every F2 app has HTML.
 The only catch is that the HTML isn't provided by the app itself but rather _passed to the container_ via the App's App Manifest.
-But that's not a problem because we've [provided examples](https://github.com/OpenF2/F2/tree/master/sdk/examples/apps) to show you the way.
+But that's not a problem because F2 has [provided examples](https://github.com/OpenF2/F2/tree/master/sdk/examples/apps) to show you the way.
 Here are the steps for getting your app HTML into your `AppContent.html` property:

 1. Develop the web page or module or widget or component or portlet that will be your app.
 2. Take all the contents of it&mdash;that is, the HTML&mdash;and encode it. _(This step is optional.)_